 The service of consecrated deaconesses in church was abolished in the 13th century.
 Due to the urgent need for the service of women in church, His Holiness Pope Shenouda III decided to revive this rite on the Feast of Pentecost in 1981, by consecrating a large number of deaconesses to serve in churches in Cairo.
-Even earlier than that, during the time of His Holiness Pope Kyrillos VI, His Grace Bishop Athanasius had begun consecrating women as “serving nuns.”
+Even earlier than that, during the time of His Holiness Pope Kyrillos VI, His Grace Bishop Athanasius had begun consecrating females as “serving nuns.”
 Today many bishops have consecrated sisters for the service within their dioceses.

 - Serving in a church childcare center as well as serving orphans

 - Serving in various church social services

 - Serving in nursing homes and looking after the needs of the elderly

 - Visiting sick women and giving them a word of comfort, as well as speaking the word of God.
 She represents the church in caring for them and tells the priest about cases in need of Communion or visitation

 - Serving handicapped females to help them live a healthy life both spiritually as well as psychologically

 - Supervising women’s activities in church and administrative departments at the church or bishopric centers